google/grr-doc/docs/deploying-grr-clients/on-windows.md

 The best way to verify whether the whole installation process has worked is to search for the client in the GUI.

+# Uninstalling GRR

+This is a quick manual on how to remove the GRR client completely from a machine.

+On Windows, GRR lives in

+%SystemRoot%\system32\grr\*

+The service can be stopped with

+sc stop "GRR Monitor"

+Or via the task manager.

+The GRR config lives in the registry, for a full cleanup, the path

+HKEY_LOCAL_MACHINE\Software\GRR

+should be deleted.